vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/presets.md

 ### Running time

-Get the running time of the site in footer.
+Display running time of the site in footer.

 ```ts
 export declare const setupRunningTimeFooter: (